 - Chronic daily headache.

 - Doctors use the phrase “chronic daily headache” for migraines and tension headaches that occur more than 15 days a month.
-It can be caused by an infection, a minor head injury or taking pain medications, including over-the-counter pain medications, too often.
+It can be caused by an infection, a minor head injury, or too often taking pain medications, including over-the-counter pain medications.

-Most children contract them due to illness, infection (such as a cold) or fever.
-For example, sinusitis (inflammation of the sinuses) and infections of the throat or ear can trigger headaches.
+Most children contract them due to illness, infection (cold), or fever.
+For example, sinusitis (inflammation of the sinuses) and conditions of the throat or ear can trigger headaches.

 Headaches for migraine are a different story.
-Doctors do not know exactly what causes them, but they do know that they are related to the physical and chemical changes in the brain, as well as the genes that parents transmit to their children.
+Doctors do not know precisely what causes them, but they know that they are related to the physical and chemical changes in the brain and the genes that parents transmit to their children.

 Approximately 7 out of 10 children with migraine have a family member with a history.
-Similar things, such as fatigue, bright lights and changes in weather, can even trigger their attacks.
-Other migraine triggers include stress, anxiety, depression, change in sleep patterns, loud noises or certain foods.
+Similar things, such as fatigue, bright lights, and weather changes, can trigger their attacks.
+Other migraine triggers include stress, anxiety, depression, change in sleep patterns, loud noises, or certain foods.

-Too much physical activity or too much sun can cause a migraine in some children as well.
+Too much physical activity or sun can cause a migraine in some children.
 Girls can get them due to hormonal changes when they get their periods.
 This type of headache is called menstrual migraine.

 Most headaches are harmless.
-But if they get worse over time and occur with certain other symptoms, they can be a sign of a more serious problem.
+But if they worsen over time and occur with specific other symptoms, they can signify a more severe problem.
 A series of agents can cause your child to develop headaches.
 The factors include:

-Disease and infection : Diseases such as colds, flu and ear infections (or more serious meningitis or encephalitis) are the most frequent causes of headaches in children.
+Disease and infection: Diseases such as colds, flu, and ear infections (or more severe meningitis or encephalitis) are children’s most frequent causes of headaches.

-Certain foods and beverages : Nitrates, a preservative found in cured meats, such as bacon, bologna sausage and hot dogs, can trigger headaches.
-In addition, the excessive amount of caffeine in soft drinks, chocolates, coffees and teas can cause headaches.
+Certain foods and beverages: Nitrates, a preservative found in cured meats, such as bacon, bologna sausage, and hot dogs, can trigger headaches.
+In addition, excessive caffeine in soft drinks, chocolates, coffees, and teas can cause headaches.

-Brain problems : Rarely, a brain tumor, abscess, or hemorrhage in the brain can put pressure on areas of the brain and cause a chronic, worsening headache.
-Normally, in these cases, however, there are other symptoms, such as visual problems, dizziness and lack of coordination.
+Brain problems: Rarely, a brain tumor, abscess, or bleeding in the brain can put pressure on areas of the brain and cause a chronic, worsening headache.
+Usually, however, there are other symptoms in these cases, such as visual problems, dizziness, and lack of coordination.